hl7au/au-fhir-childhealth/pages/_includes/ncdhc-vitalsigns-intro.md

 This profile sets minimum expectations for the [Observation] resource to record, search and fetch vital signs associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+The profile is at draft stage and under review by the Child Health Working Group.

 **Example Usage Scenarios:**